 About the Author

 My name is Jason Fletcher and I’m an Associate Producer at the Charles Hayden Planetarium.
 I studied 3D Animation at the School of the Art Institute of Chicago.
 I’m passionate about creating astronomy visualizations that allow people to experience our majestic cosmos and feel a deep sense of awe.
-I’ve always believed in the importance of sharing techniques back with the community and empowering those who are curious.
-In my opinion, hoarding secrets doesn’t allow you to innovate and grow.
+I’ve always believed in the importance of sharing techniques back with the community and empowering those who want to learn.